GuangxingHan/Flickr_Image_Crawler/README.md

-# Flickr_Image_Downloader
+# Flickr_Image_Crawler
-A tool to download Flickr images
+A tool to crawl Flickr images

 The tool supports downloading image urls of all galleries from a flickr user, and provides a simple BoW based text-matching method for matching flickr image titles/desscriptions to a pre-defined database.